literally793/10CPT-AT3/README.md

 # Documentation

 ## Week 1
-- finalised idea
+- Finalised idea
-- wrote a description for the project
+- Wrote a description for the project
-- added the functional and non-functional requirements
+- Added the functional and non-functional requirements

 ## Week 2
 ### Website Design #1